wanadev/photonui-site/source/doc/custom-widget.md

 });

-// A bit for code to test our widget var btn = new SimpleButton({
+// A bit of code to test our widget var btn = new SimpleButton({
     text: "My First Widget",
     callbacks: {